devpi/devpi/doc/userman/devpi_commands.rst

                             http urls or hosts that fail https ssl validation.
                             'no' will clear setting
       --always-set-cfg {yes,no}
-                            on 'yes', all subsequent 'devpi use' will implicitely use --set-cfg.
+                            on 'yes', all subsequent 'devpi use' will implicitly use --set-cfg.
 The setting is stored with the devpi client config file and can be cleared with '--always- set-cfg=no'.